CounterpartyXCP/Documentation/Introduction/FAQ.md

 ### If I send or receive bitcoins on an address that holds tokens, will they disappear or become 'uncolored'?

-No, that can only happen with Colored Coins.
-In the Counterparty platform, BTC balances and token balances are entirely separate and _cannot_ affect each other.
+No. In the Counterparty platform, BTC balances and token balances are entirely separate and _cannot_ affect each other.
+It is possible that you are thinking of Colored Coins, where this can happen in specific cases.

 ### Can I secure my XCP and tokens in cold storage?